Symptoms, Diagnosis and Treatment of Bladder Problems and Urinary Incontinence in Women

 Sometimes it may be necessary to perform a urodynamics test (a test to assess bladder functioning) or cystoscopy (a camera to check the inside of the bladder) to determine the exact nature of the problem.

 Depending on the diagnosis, bladder problems can often improve with simple lifestyle changes and targeted pelvic floor exercises.

-We can arrange expert Pelvic Floor Physiotherapy and also recommend other conservative measures.
+We can arrange expert Pelvic Floor Physiotherapy and also recommend other conservative measures such as medication.

 Botox injections into the bladder can be used to treat intractable urgency and urge incontinence.
 About 1 in 10 women will temporarily need to catheterise following the procedure.
 Injections need to repeated every 3-6 months.

 If you are suffering from an embarrassing bladder problem, you do not need to put up with it.
 Come and see us and we will listen to you and carefully assess the exact nature of your problem before working through a solution that is suitable for you.